Birkenstock shares slump as shoe company warns on profit outlook during first earnings since IPO

 - The shoe company said it will invest in scaling up its business in 2024.

-- The company made its public debut in October, debuting at $41 per share.
+- The company made its public debut in October, opening at $41 per share.

-Birkenstock shares slumped nearly 10% on Thursday after the company warned about its 2024 outlook during its first earnings report since its IPO.
+Birkenstock shares slumped nearly 10% Thursday after the company warned about its 2024 outlook during its first earnings report since its initial public offering.

 The German shoe brand reported a quarterly loss of about 28.3 million euros, or about $30.8 million, with an adjusted EBITDA margin of over 30% for its prior fiscal year.
 Company executives also warned that 2024 margins will likely face a "modest headwind" as the company spends more money to ramp up operations — even as it expects revenue to grow 17% to 18%.